 Most anglers only fish for perch during the daytime and avoid fishing for them in the dark.
 I have too, for many years, until I tried during one late evening session.
-And so I decided to write an article on the topic perch fishing at night and whether or not it’s actually worth it.
+And so I decided to write an article on the topic of perch fishing at night and whether or not it’s actually worth pursuing.

 If you want to know the best methods and tactics for nighttime perch fishing, continue reading this article.